Berserk-Games/Tabletop-Simulator-API/docs/atom.md

 By default, Tabletop Simulator scripts use a tab width of four spaces.
 You are not required to adhere to this spacing.
 By default, Atom has a tab width of two spaces.
 To optionally make Atom default to a tab width of four spaces:

 1. Click on File -> Settings
-2. Select the Settings tab in Settings
+2. Select the Editor tab in Settings
 3. Scroll down to Tab Length
 4. Set the Tab Length to 4